sky-uk/ruby-bootcamp/exercises/cucumber/readme.md

 ### Running Cucumber

-To run all tests in development mode:

-``RAILS_ENV="development" rake cucumber``

-(this is required for the example feature, as it relies on data inserted in development mode).

-To run one test in development mode:

-``RAILS_ENV="development" rake cucumber features/example.feature``

 To run all tests:

 ``rake cucumber``

+To run one test:

+``rake cucumber features/example.feature``

 ### Cucumber hints